GaryMcflarry/Arena-Game/README.md

-# Elder Scrolls: Arena of Shadows
+# Shadow Arena

-A 3D first-person dungeon crawler inspired by Elder Scrolls Arena, built with Python and Pygame.
+A 3D first-person dungeon crawlerb built with Python and Pygame.

 ## Game Structure